SaifAati/RPCGeoTag2RPCTxt/README.md

 ## How to use this code:
-1- Command line tool mode
+1- Command line tool mode:

     #python RPCGeoTag.RPCTxt.py -h   for help